-The Market Disclosures Report (the 'Report') is prepared on an individual (solo) basis in accordance with the disclosure requirements as laid out in Part Six of the IFR.
+The Disclosures & Market Discipline Report (the 'Report') is prepared on an individual basis in accordance with the disclosure requirements as laid out in Part Six of the IFR.
 Investment firms are required to disclose their capital resources, capital requirements, remuneration policies, practices and governance standards.